chrcox/Christopher-Cox-Portfolio/README.md

 Technician at Elevate (*2020 - Present*)

 ### Projects
-COIT13236 Project - Deploying and Evaluating Wazuh for Network Security Monitoring in ICT Environments
+COIT13236 Project - Deploying and Evaluating Wazuh for Network Security Monitoring in ICT Environments (*2025 - Present*)